Starling: Distribution, habitat and movements

-Mimic
+Behavior

 Starlings imitate a variety of avian species and have a repertoire of about 15–20 distinct imitations.
 They also imitate a few sounds other than those of wild birds.
 The calls of abundant species or calls that are simple in frequency structure and show little amplitude modulation are preferentially imitated.
 Dialects of mimicked sounds can be local.

+The Starling's sociality is particularly evident in their roosting behavior; in the nonbreeding season, some roosts can number in the thousands.